Deroofed Blisters: Why They’re The Worst Type

 If you keep walking or running as a blister is forming, and you do nothing to reduce pressure of reduce friction levels or the amount your bones are moving within your foot, your blister is going to deroof.
-You'll be left with a raw blister blase.
+In other words, you’ll be left with a raw blister blase.

 3 Ways to stop your blister from deroofing

-This will serve as protection from anything rubbing on your raw blister.
+This will serve as protection from anything abrading or rubbing on your raw blister.

 Don’t put tape over your blister.
 While you’ll stop your blister from deroofing initially, when you come to take that tape off, it’s going to take the blister roof off with it, leaving you with the very problem you’re trying to avoid.